 When it comes to growing intimacy in a relationship, I have a term I like to use; it’s called the Big Ask.
-It happens the very moment you expose who you are without knowing for sure what the response will be.
+It happens the very moment you expose who you really are without knowing for sure what the other person’s response will be.
 You take a chance.
 Let down your guard.
 Remove the barriers, take off the mask and reveal, This is who I am.
 All the while wondering, If I let you see who I really am, will you still like me?
 Love me?
 Choose me?
 That’s the Big Ask.

 Is Intimacy Important in a Relationship?

 Some people say our greatest need is to be loved.
 But I would say our greatest need when it comes to intimacy in a relationship is to be known and still loved.
 Seen and still liked.
 Still chosen.
+Accepted.
 Aah!
 That’s the good stuff!
 That’s when you know that you know, this love is real.

 I also believe a lack of intimacy in a relationship can slowly, over time, lead to burnout in the relationship.
 Because here’s the thing, if we hide who we really are and choose not to live known and seen, we never experience real love.
 We can’t because we’re hiding who we really are, and we know it.